Alexander-Kashtalyan/vba-jira-tempo/README.md

 If you find the tool useful, please consider contributing to its further improvement.
 I welcome any ideas or suggestions for enhancing the solution.<br/>

-Tested in Windows Microsoft Excel 2019 Professional Plus and Microsoft 365 Apps (Excel) for Enterprise desktop versions.
+Tested under Windows 10 and 11 in Microsoft Excel 2019 Professional Plus and Microsoft 365 Apps (Excel) for Enterprise desktop versions.
 </br>
 <p>
 Installation</br>